With state-regulated online poker rooms a distant prospect in Tennessee, the US-wide site Global Poker makes for a solid alternative.

 Instead of multiple complex options for the games, you’ll find these in a single list.
 To narrow the search, you use a series of filters.

 Small design features, like color–coding the game types, makes Global Poker easy to use.
-There are statistics on average pot size and number of players seeing each flop for the cash games.
+There are statistics on average pot size and number of players seeing each flop for the ring games.
 This allows you to select a profitable game.

 A similar list of games runs for gold chips.
-You can switch from sweeps coins to these play-money chips and simply play for fun via a toggle at the top of your screen.
+You can switch from Sweeps Coins to these play-money chips and simply play for fun via a toggle at the top of your screen.
 There are promotions and advertisements for poker events to the right of the main screen.

 Overall, Global Poker has a clean and simple layout.
 While the site does not have the advanced functions and detailed animations of the bigger poker brands, it is easy to use and plenty good enough for an enjoyable poker session.

-There are three formats available at Global Poker: cash games, tournaments and jackpot sit ‘n’ gos (SNGs).
+There are three formats available at Global Poker: ring games, tournaments and jackpot sit ‘n’ gos (SNGs).
 All are dominated by no-limit hold ’em, with a small number of pot-limit Omaha (PLO) games also running.